stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

-The primary source of measured stormwater data is the S8.D Municipal Stormwater Permit Outfall Data (referred to as the S8 Data in this document) provided by the Washington Department of Ecology (William Hobbs et al. 2015).
-Special Condition S8.D of the 2007-2012 Phase I Municipal Stormwater Permit required permittees to collect and analyze data to evaluate pollutant loads in stormwater discharged from different land uses: high density (HD) residential, low density (LD) residential,
+The primary source of measured stormwater data is the S8.D Municipal Stormwater Permit Outfall Data (referred to as the S8 Data in this document) provided by the Washington Department of Ecology (Hobbs et al., 2015).
+Special Condition S8.D of the 2007-2012 Phase I
+Municipal Stormwater Permit required permittees to collect and analyze data to evaluate pollutant loads in stormwater discharged from different land uses: high density (HD) residential, low density (LD) residential,